-The Nominating and Corporate Governance Committee is composed of two directors: Mr. W. Thorpe McKenzie (Chair) and Dr. Fabrizio Bonanni.
+The Nominating and Corporate Governance Committee is composed of three directors: Mr. W. Thorpe McKenzie (Chair), Dr. Daniel Vasella and Dr. Fabrizio Bonanni.
 All members of the Nominating and Corporate Governance Committee are independent as defined under NASDAQ listing standards.
-The Nominating and Corporate Governance Committee did not meet during 2015, but did meet twice during the first quarter of 2016.
 The Nominating and Corporate Governance Committee has adopted a written charter that is available to stockholders on the Company's website and www.xbiotech.com.